Construction Sites Management of Storm Water & Sediment

 Few activities cause the magnitude of soil disturbance in urbanized areas that construction sites do.
-Soil erosion and the resulting sedimentation are a leading cause of water quality problems in Stark County.
-In order to protect the County's resources, the Stark Soil and Water Conservation District (SWCD) implements the Stark County Water Management and Sediment Control Regulations, Amended 2008.
+Soil erosion and resulting sedimentation are a leading cause of water quality problems in Stark County.
+To protect the county's resources, Stark County Commissioners approved the Stark County Storm Water Quality Regulations.

-The purpose of the regulations are to protect the county’s water resources by ensuring that the proper stormwater and erosion and sediment control measures are in place.
-Erosion and sediment control measures are called Best Management Practices (BMP’s), and when installed and maintained correctly, they help prevent soil from leaving the site.
-Stormwater control measures ensure that the volume of storm water runoff remains the same as before development occurs.
+The regulation's purpose is to protect the county’s water resources by ensuring that storm water and erosion and sediment control measures are in place on construction sites.
+Erosion and sediment control measures are called Best Management Practices (BMP’s), and when installed and maintained correctly, they help prevent soil from leaving a site.
+Storm water control measures ensure that the volume of storm water runoff remains the same as before development occurs.

-The District inspects construction sites to ensure that they are adhering to the rules established in the Water Management and Sediment Control Regulations.
+District staff inspects construction sites to make sure that contractors are adhering to the rules established in the Stark County Storm Water Quality Regulations.
 The District has the authority to issue a stop work order to gain compliance with regulations.